JasonNumberThirteen/JavaScriptArkanoid/README.md

 ## General information
 - This is a simple clone of "Arkanoid" game originally made by Taito in 1986.
 It was written in pure JavaScript with a little help of HTML5 and CSS code.
 It uses HTML canvas for drawing graphics and JavaScript code for mechanics.
 - The project presents my programming skills how I do write code taking care of several optimisations.
+I did my best to make code follow the SRP, the first rule of SOLID.
 - Player controls the paddle placed on the bottom of the screen and he must not let the ball to fall to the bottom.
 - Win condition: all bricks are destroyed and player has at least one life
 - Lose condition: all player lives are lost and there are still several bricks to destroy